An airplane tacking off with Chicago Union Station in the background.

 💳 Payment Options: Ventra card, contactless payment, or cash at vending machines.

 The Orange Line starts and ends at the airport, so you won’t have to worry about missing your stop.
 One important note: There is a short walk between the CTA station and the airport.
-However, it’s fully ADA accessible and indoors, so no need to worry about the weather!
+However, it’s fully ADA accessible and indoors, so there’s no need to worry about the weather!

 Getting to O’Hare Airport (ORD) from Chicago Union Station